at2005/MuCheckers/README.md

 in progress

-todo:

-- DistributedDataParallel
-- kings and promotion etc.
+- need to fix promotion